nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 ## Analyses

 The analyses were intended for the three cognitive domains of the task-based analyses in ENIGMA-OCD: emotional (negative) valence, inhibitory control, and executive function.
 Available task data across the ENIGMA-OCD consortium was categorized into one of these three domains, each of which is subserved by a partly distinct cogntivive circuit (fronto-limbic, ventral cognitive, and dorsal cognitive).
 The scripts available here were designed to be compatible with the Amsterdam University Medical Center's Luna server cluster.
-On the Luna server, all scripts can be found in `/data/anw/anw-work/NP/projects/data_ENIGMA-OCD/ENIGMA-TASK/scripts/tb-mega-pipeline`.

 <p align="center">
   <img src="images/tb-fMRI-domains.png" alt="Cognitive domains" width="600"/><br/>